Sherman Oaks restaurant owner shares her frustration over LA County dining ban in emotional video

 "Everything I own is being taken away from me and they set up a movie company right next to my outdoor patio," Marsden says in the video.

+"They have not given us money and they have shut us down.
+We cannot survive.
+My staff cannot survive," she also says.

+Marsden has owned the restaurant for 10 years.
 She says she spent around $80,000 setting up an outdoor dining area and making changes to meet L.A.
-County's health requirements.
+County's health requirements, but she's run out of loan money and can't afford to offer takeout, so for now, she's closing.

 Marsden says she went to the restaurant to pay her staff and was in shock when she saw the production tents.